n8n-io/n8n-docs/docs/workflow/integrations/nodes/workflow-nodes-base.strapi.md

+---
+title: Strapi
+description: Use Strapi with Workflow²
+tags:
+  - Workflow²
+  - Strapi
+---
 # Strapi

 [Strapi](https://www.strapi.io/) is an open-source Headless CMS that gives developers the freedom to choose their tools and frameworks while also allowing editors to easily manage and distribute their content.